 which is slightly weaker than the bound of $n-1$ required to show \eqref{eq:LsostarObjFunc}. \end{remark}

 The optimal spherical inner and outer bounds $\Lsi^{*}$, $\Lso^{*}$ together with $\partial \Lambda$ are shown in Fig.\ \ref{fig:LsiLso-Combined-Marked-ver20140802} for $n=2$ and $3$.

 It seems hard to obtain the volume of these spherical bounds in closed-form for arbitrary $n$.
-Essentially, the problem is one of integrating over the intersection of a (solid) hypersphere within $[0,1]^n$.
+Essentially, the problem is one of integrating over the intersection between a (solid) hypersphere and $[0,1]^n$.
 It is natural to attempt to bound the volume.
 Below, we illustrate such an attempt using $\Lso^{*}$ as an example.

 We take a probabilistic approach.
 As the volume of the unit box $[0,1]^{n}$ always equals $1$, and as $\Lso^{*} \subseteq [0,1]^{n}$, it follows that its volume can be interpreted as the probability that a point uniformly distributed over $[0,1]^{n}$ falls into the set $\Lso^{*}$.
 More precisely, for i.i.d.\ $\mathrm{Unif}[0,1]$ random variables (RV) $y_{1}, \ldots, y_{n}$,